rickballard/CoCivium/README.md

 6. Maintain functional ethics and blockchain accountability.

 <img src="./assets/icons/how-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **MORE HOW**
-Join debates, agree rules, ship them ready to work.
-CoCivium aggregates all published civic wisdom while packaging **your best ideas** into vibe-coded upgrades for governments and organizations.
-It ships these packages to society's administrators who need us, to stand with them, to save Democracy.
-Such processes also assist those who choose to coevolve the CoConstitution, to always fit emerging lifestyles and regulatory needs.
+Join debates, agree rules, ship them out, ready to work.
+CoCivium aggregates all published civic wisdom while vibe-coding **your best ideas** into upgrades for governments and organizations.
+It ships these packages to society's administrators, who need us, to stand with them, to save Democracy.
+Such processes also assist those who wish to coevolve the CoConstitution, so it always fits emerging lifestyles.
 No Coercion, No Deep State, No Kings.

 <blockquote>
   <p><em>"Self-governance doesn't happen on its own"</em> &mdash; Rick (temporary repo steward).</p>